 Because it’s refined, Happy Belly Peanut Oil has a neutral taste and stands up really well to high heat, making it a great multipurpose cooking oil.
 And it comes in a convenient 1-gallon size, so you can stock up at a great price.

 Best for Frying a Turkey: LouAna Peanut Oil, 3 Gallons

 If you haven’t yet tried deep-frying a turkey, LouAna Peanut Oil is the standout choice to get you started.
 The non-GMO oil was specifically formulated for really high-heat cooking.
-Unlike the other options on this list, it does have additional ingredients, namely an anti-foaming agent that helps keep the oil from bubbling over and spilling out of the pot and onto the burner.
-Because of this, it’s not the ideal choice for everyday cooking, but it makes things a lot safer when frying a turkey.
+Unlike the other options on this list, it does have additional ingredients, namely an anti-foaming agent that the company claims helps keep the oil from bubbling over and spilling out of the pot and onto the burner.
+Because of this, it’s not the ideal choice for everyday cooking, but it's helpful for when you're frying a turkey.
 And with its 3-gallon size, there’s no need to buy multiple bottles to get the job done.

 Best for Popcorn: Snappy Popcorn Snappy Pure Peanut Oil, 1 Gallon

 Most movie theaters have ditched using peanut oil for their popcorn.
 But if you want a truly decadent, theater-like popcorn experience, try the Snappy Popcorn Pure Peanut Oil next time you’re making popcorn at home.